archerindigo/vimrc/README.md

 * [nerdtree-git-plugin](https://github.com/Xuyuanp/nerdtree-git-plugin): A extension on top of NERDTree providing git status flags in the file explorer.
 * [taglist](https://github.com/vim-scripts/taglist.vim): Provides overview of the structure of the code.
 * [fugitive.vim](https://github.com/tpope/vim-fugitive): A git wrapper
+* [gitv](https://github.com/gregsexton/gitv): A repository viewer similar to gitk.
+Based on fugitive.

 ## Recommended Color Schemes